Altinn/altinn-studio-docs/content/app/app-dev-course/modul7/_index.en.md

 ### Requirements from the muncipality
 IT competence is highly sought out.
 In **module 4** we set up a tailored offer for those with IT competence.

-The muncipality of Sogndal has had a look t the numbers and seen that this is generating unsufficient trafikk to the job postings.
+The municipality of Sogndal has had a look t the numbers and seen that this is generating insufficient trafikk to the job postings.
-To try to imporove this, we want the offer to be even more tailored.
+To try to improve this, we want the offer to be even more tailored.

 We want the original text: